-One of the best ironing board options for a laundry room is a fold out ironing board that can be tucked away when not in use.
-There are also some people who prefer to lay an ironing board bad across a counter top in their laundry room.
-A good ironing board with plenty of mesh or metal holes to allow air to penetrate through is the best option.
-It will reduce your ironing time and give you better results.
+One of the best ironing board options for a laundry room is a fold-out ironing board that can be tucked away when not in use.
+There are also some people who prefer to lay an ironing board across a countertop in their laundry room.
+A good ironing board is one that has plenty of mesh or metal holes to allow air to penetrate through it, reduce your ironing time and give you better results.

 06 of 10

-I'll admit that a sink in the laundry room isn't a luxury most people have, but it is a wonderful one to consider when you are remodeling or building a laundry room.
-Having a sink directly in the laundry room allows you to treat stains, hand wash clothes, and keep the laundry room neat and tidy.
+A sink in the laundry room isn't a luxury most people have, but it is a wonderful one to consider when you are remodeling or building a laundry room.
+A sink in the laundry room allows you to treat stains, hand-wash clothes, and keep the laundry room neat and tidy.

 07 of 10